Ameobea/homepage/notes/content/posts/speeding-up-geodesic-tracing-in-geometry-central.md

 ![Screenshot of the Chrome dev tools profiler flame graph showing that functions from Eigen called ColPivHouseholder were where most of the CPU time was being spent when computing geodesics](https://i.ameo.link/bk3.png)

 I found the function in the `geometry-central` code where this was getting called.
-It was part of the logic for converting cartesian coordinate to barycentric coordinates.
+It was part of the logic for converting cartesian coordinates to barycentric coordinates.
 Barycentric coordinates are a way of representing some point within a triangle as a normalized mixture of each of the triangle's points.
 It is used by the geodesic path tracing process.

 Here's the code itself: